100.0 -- Registration and Enrollment Information

 The state of Florida has rated

-Sarasota County an “A” district, one of only twenty-one “A” districts out of 67
+Sarasota County an “A” district, one of only three “A” districts out of 67

 districts statewide.
-Eighty-six percent of district schools received “A” or “B” grade for the school year 2014-2015.
+Seventy-six percent of district schools received “A” or “B” grade for the school year 2015-2016.

-High school grades showed that all eight high schools in Sarasota County School District
+High school grades showed that seven out of eight high schools in Sarasota County School District

 received an “A” or “B” grade.